-Unusual, special, and meaningful — that’s what we could describe koi fish tattoos as.
+Unusual, special, and meaningful — that’s how we could describe the best koi fish tattoos designs.
 This is probably the most popular fish tattoo, and yet not everyone gets the idea of getting one.

 The koi fish came to us from Chinese and Japanese cultures and it is more accustomed to us to call it Japanese carp (although koi sounds more mysterious, agree).
 Today we will tell you all about this type of tattoo, and perhaps even debunk some myths.